digi4care/openbao-vault/README.md

 ### init_openbao.sh

 This script checks if OpenBAO is accessible and displays its status.
-It's the first step in setting up OpenBAO.
+It's primarily used in production environments, as in development mode OpenBAO is automatically initialized and unsealed.

 ### prepare_namespace.sh